This page provides information on:

-Motivated by an increase in U.S. consumption of foods prepared away from home and their negative effect on diet quality, the Patient Protection and Affordable Care Act of 2010 authorizes the FDA to set uniform customer information requirements for restaurants with 20 or more locations under the same name offering similar menu items (see Menu Labeling Requirements).
-Businesses covered by the regulations were required to be in compliance by May 7, 2018.
+Motivated by an increase in U.S. consumption of foods prepared away from home and their effect on diet quality, the Patient Protection and Affordable Care Act of 2010 authorizes the FDA to set uniform customer information requirements for restaurants with 20 or more locations under the same name offering similar menu items (Menu Labeling Requirements).
+Businesses covered by the regulations were required to comply by May 7, 2018.
 Although some restaurants posted this information voluntarily and others posted in response to State or local requirements, the new law supersedes any State or local legislation.
-For more information about the effect of food away from home on diet quality, see:
+The following reports provide more information about the effect of food away from home on diet quality:

 - The Impact of Food Away From Home on Adult Diet Quality